Meet the Feebles: Plot

 At the docks, Bletch, Trevor and Barry obtain the drugs after killing Cedric, his whale boss Mr. Big, and several crab henchmen, but Barry is killed by a giant black widow spider in the ensuing escape.
-On their way back to the theater, Bletch learns of Harry's disease in the newspaper, and kills F.W. for gossiping about it.
-During the show, Sebastian tells Bletch that they were chosen for a syndicated series by the network.

-As Bletch celebrates in his office, Heidi attempts to seduce him, only for him to harshly reject her, insult her and inform her that he intends to replace her with Samantha as the star.
-Humiliated and heartbroken, Heidi decides to commit suicide; after failing to hang herself, she prepares to kill herself using an M60 machine gun in Bletch's office.
-But before she can do so, Samantha enters to retrieve her purse, spots Heidi and taunts her again, causing Heidi to snap and shoot Samantha dead in response.
+On their way back to the theater, Bletch learns of Harry's disease in the newspaper, and kills F.W. for gossiping.
+During the show, Sebastian tells Bletch that they were picked up by the network.
+As Bletch celebrates in his office, Heidi attempts to seduce him, only for him to confess that he never loved her and that he intends to groom Samantha into being her replacement.
+Heartbroken, Heidi decides to commit suicide; after failing to hang herself, she prepares to use a machine gun on herself in Bletch's office.
+After being taunted by Samantha, Heidi snaps and shoots her dead.

-Meanwhile, the show gradually goes awry: an ailing Harry vomits all over the stage, Sid is accosted by Sandy in front of the audience, an intoxicated Wynyard accidentally kills himself during his knife-throwing act and Sebastian performs a musical number about sodomy in a desperate attempt to save the show.

-Heidi goes on a violent rampage throughout the theater, killing many troupe members, including Harry and Sandy before shooting Sid in his kneecaps.
-Before she can kill Lucille, Robert swoops to her rescue, saying that he still loves her, with Lucille revealing what Trevor did to her.
+Meanwhile, the show gradually goes awry: an ailing Harry vomits on stage, Sid is accosted by Sandy in front of the audience, an intoxicated Wynyard accidentally kills himself during his knife-throwing act, and Sebastian performs a musical number about sodomy in a desperate attempt to save the show.
+Heidi goes on a violent rampage throughout the theater, killing many troupe members, including Harry and Sandy, before shooting Sid in his kneecaps.
+Before she can kill Lucille, Robert saves her, claiming he still loves her, with Lucille revealing what Trevor did to her.
 Before Heidi can kill Bletch, he tries to calm her down by saying he still loves her, but this proves to be a ruse to make Heidi lower her guard so Trevor can kill her.

-Suddenly, Robert attacks Trevor, allowing Heidi to grab her gun and kill both Trevor and Bletch.
-Arthur regretfully informs Heidi that he has just reported her to the authorities, and Heidi, accepting her fate, decides to perform her song before she is arrested.
+Robert attacks Trevor, allowing Heidi to grab her gun and kill both Trevor and Bletch.
+Arthur regretfully informs Heidi that he just reported her to the authorities, and Heidi, accepting her fate, performs her song before she is arrested.

-A photographic postscript reveals what happened to the survivors following the massacre: Sid became a struggling horticulturalist with Seymour following his kneecap surgeries, Arthur received an OBE and retired to the countryside, Sebastian wrote an autobiography about the incident and is negotiating the film rights, Robert and Lucille married and had two children and Heidi, after serving ten years in a female penitentiary, was rehabilitated into the community and now works at a large supermarket under a new identity.
+A photographic postscript reveals what happened to the survivors following the massacre: Sid became a struggling horticulturalist with Seymour following his kneecap surgeries, Arthur received an OBE and retired to the countryside, Sebastian wrote an autobiography about the massacre and is negotiating the film rights, Robert and Lucille got married and had two children and Heidi, after serving ten years in a female penitentiary, was rehabilitated into the community and now works at a large supermarket under a new identity.